anastasiaclark/git-intro-workshop/git_0_intro.md

 >Linus Torvalds transformed technology twice -- first with the Linux kernel, which helps power the Internet, and again with Git, the source code management system used by developers worldwide.
 In a rare interview with TED Curator Chris Anderson, Torvalds discusses with remarkable openness the personality traits that prompted his unique philosophy of work, engineering and life.
 "I am not a visionary, I'm an engineer," Torvalds says.
 "I'm perfectly happy with all the people who are walking around and just staring at the clouds ... but I'm looking at the ground, and I want to fix the pothole that's right in front of me before I fall in."

 ## GitHub    --[browser]
 **GitHub** is an online facility where projects are made available for others to access and make contributions.
 Projects are maintained and managed in **repositories**.
 Github allows you to have a backup of your files *away* fom your local machine in these repositories.
-It has a visual interface to navigate your repositories, and it allows other people to be able to view your them.
-Peolpe often refer to the repositories as **repos**.
+It has a visual interface to navigate your repositories, and it allows other people to be able to view them.
+People often refer to the repositories as **repos**.

 In addition, Github includes some very nice tools for software projects, like Markdown rendering, issue tracker and wiki tools, and the ability to “fork” a project to make your own independent copy of it for development.
-This repository is indeed, a fork from https://github.com/reshama/git-intro-workshop5-pyladies, which I slightly modified ror the purpose of my class.
+This repository, for example, is indeed a fork from https://github.com/reshama/git-intro-workshop5-pyladies, which I slightly modified ror the purpose of my class.

-GitHub is also social.
+GitHub is also *social*.
 Just like a social networking site, individuals who participate on GitHub have profiles that share details about who they are.
 Github users can **watch** repositories, follow other users’ activities, and interact with their peers.

-Github is a hub for open source development and you too as a github user can contribute to an open source project by opening an  **issue** if you encounter a bug in a software.
+Github is a hub for open source development and you too as a github user can contribute to an open source project by opening an  **issue** if you encounter a bug in a software or submitting a **pull request**.

 Check out this TechCrunch article:  [What Exactly is GitHub Anyway?](https://techcrunch.com/2012/07/14/what-exactly-is-github-anyway/)